 Home Loan Qualifying- Plan For It

-There are many kinds of loans that we will explain later that don’t fit into the “normal” loan category.
-Fitting into the “normal loan” box will give you the best interest rate.
-Since home loans are usually for 30 years, this can add up to be a lot of money.
+There are “out of the box” loans, so don’t get discouraged.
+Fitting into the “normal loan” box will often give you the best interest rate.
+Since home loans are usually for 30 years, mortgage interest rates matter a lot!

 Create A Plan For Your Home Loan Qualifying